SpartanRedSox.weebly.com

 Newcastle, Murlough and Dundrum

-Views were great, there were at least 90 seals across at Ballykinler, and we felt that we narrowly avoided been shot at during the army shooting practice time!
+Views were great, there were at least 90 seals across at Ballykinlar, and we felt that we narrowly avoided been shot at during the army shooting practice time!

 Sat 26th Apr 2025